What is Immature Cataract?

 Through experience and keen observation of different eye cases, Dr M S Basu studied the effectiveness of herbal treatments.
 After 9 years of intensive research, Isotine was developed and launched.
 The flagship invention of Dr. MS Basu shot to instant fame and success.
 It is the basis of all treatments at our hospital, combined with an array of holistic practices.

-As the CEO, and a qualified optometrist, Dr. Mandeep Basu understands the dynamics of eye care in the contemporary lifestyle.
+As the Director and a qualified optometrist, Dr. Mandeep Basu understands the dynamics of eye care in the contemporary lifestyle.
 He ardently looks after the research and development team and guides them on innovations and product development initiatives.

 Dr. Mahendra Singh Basu